asheroto/Terminal-Portable/README.md

 - Enable file name extensions in Windows

 **Modifying files/folders:**
-- Right-click `wtp_admin.exe` and click `Extract to "wtp\"` (you may need to choose the WinRAR option first)
+1. Right-click `wtp_admin.exe` and click `Extract to "wtp\"` (you may need to choose the WinRAR option first)
-- Change the files in `wtp\Terminal`
+2. Change the files in `wtp\Terminal`
-- When finished, right-click `wtp_admin.exe` and click `Open with WinRAR`
+3. When finished, right-click `wtp_admin.exe` and click `Open with WinRAR`
-- Click the `Terminal` folder in WinRAR and press Delete and then Yes
+4. Click the `Terminal` folder in WinRAR and press Delete and then Yes
-- Drag the `Terminal` folder you extracted into WinRAR
+5. Drag the `Terminal` folder you extracted into WinRAR
 - **Notes:**
   - If you change the name or path of `Terminal` in WinRAR, then it will not open Terminal correctly
-  - Anything you add to the root of the archive will extract to `%temp%\Terminal-Portable` (and then be deleted on next run)
+  - Anything you add to the root of the archive will extract to `%temp%\Terminal-Portable`, then overwritten on next run

 **Modifying the self-extracting archive itself:**
-- When finished, right-click `wtp_admin.exe` and click `Open with WinRAR`
+1. When finished, right-click `wtp_admin.exe` and click `Open with WinRAR`
-- Click the `SFX` button at the top right of WinRAR
+2. Click the `SFX` button at the top right of WinRAR
-- Click `Advanced SFX Options` at the bottom
+3. Click `Advanced SFX Options` at the bottom
-- After you click OK, then OK again, WinRAR will update the EXE
+4. After you click OK, then OK again, WinRAR will update the EXE
-- The icon will not be kept, but there are two ways to fix this:
+5. The icon will not be kept, but there are two ways to fix this:
   - Quickest method:
     - In the `Text and icon` tab, specify `Load SFX icon`
     - Use `icon.ico` provided after extracting the EXE